-Figure 16.3: Gadgets to prove Konane PSPACE-Complete
+Figures 17.3 and 17.4 are the gadgets used to show Konane is PSPACE-complete.
 Bilò et al. [BGL+18] show the following using a reduction from 2CL. (the reader needs to look at their paper for formal definitions of the game).

-Theorem 16.13.
+Theorem 17.14.
 Peg Duotaire (a 2-player peg jumping game) is PSPACE-complete.